SequentMicrosystems/ti-rpi/MODBUS.md

 # Modbus

-The Heatweb Controller can be accessed trough Modbus RTU protocol over RS-485 port.
+The Heatweb Controller can be accessed via Modbus RTU protocol over RS-485 port.

-You can set-up the RS-485 port with **ti** command.
+You can set up the RS-485 port with **ti** command.

 Example:
 ```bash